 Critical illness cover is a type of life insurance policy that pays out in the event that you are diagnosed with a specified critical illness.
 It can either be integrated with a life insurance policy or purchased alongside it.

 Many of us know people who have suffered a heart attack, cancer or other serious conditions.
 If you were diagnosed with a serious illness and could no longer work, would your dependants be able to cope financially?
 If the answer is no you may wish to consider critical illness cover to ensure you and your family are protected should this happen to you.

 Your current and previous medical history will be taken into account and the level of premium and cover offered will reflect this.

 It is important to answer all questions truthfully and declare all conditions as failure to do so may lead to your policy being cancelled or any claim being declined.

-If your employee package includes 'death in service' benefits, your employer will pay out a lump sum if you die whilst working for them.
+If your employee package includes 'death in service' benefits, your employer's scheme will pay out a lump sum if you die whilst employed by them.
 In these circumstances, you may not need additional life insurance.